INNOV8iON-NL/abap-exercises-codejam/exercises/ex2/README.md

 6. As your API keys are now exposed in your code, I would highly recommend that you return to your ZCL_MY_HTTPSRV_XXX class and remove them.

+## Challenge

+Find a way to:
+- NOT hardcode your API-key
+- Filter on CityName
+- Read ONE entry by bank key (hint: there is a specific API for this)

 ## Summary